 The Wisconsin Bookworms reading program was developed in an effort to provide free books to children who may not otherwise be able to own them.
-Wisconsin Bookworms promotes reading by giving preschool children the experience of having someone read to them.
-Families are involved through participating in literacy activities that promote additional reading at home.
+Wisconsin Bookworms promotes reading by giving preschool children the experience of having someone read to them and giving them a copy of the book to take home to create their own inhome library.

-When Wisconsin Bookworms first started in 1998, a total of 16,500 books were distributed to Wisconsin children through the partnership efforts of UW-Extension Family Living Programs, Wisconsin Public Television and the Wisconsin Association for Home & Community Education (WAHCE).
+When Wisconsin Bookworms first started in 1998, a total of 16,500 books were distributed through the partnership efforts of UW-Extension Family Living Programs, Wisconsin Public Television and the Wisconsin Association for Home & Community Education (WAHCE).

 Teachers report that having volunteers share their love of reading and interact with the classroom are key outcomes of the program.
-The children are excited to receive a free copy of the book to take home and spend hours reading and looking at them with family.
+The children are excited to receive a free copy of the book to take home and spend hours reading and looking at the book with family.